Skip to main content

 As underwriting progresses, additional documentation might be required, such as:

-• Financial documents for the latest closed quarter or month, as applicable.
-Staying in contact with your underwriting representative ensures that you can quickly respond to any updates or additional requests.
+• Staying in contact with your underwriting representative ensures that you can quickly respond to any updates or additional requests.

 If your business doesn’t meet one of the thresholds listed above but you think you may qualify for an exception, please feel free to get in touch with us by scheduling a call with our team or reaching out to your Settle representative.